SchemaPlus/schema_dev/templates/gem/README.md

 TODO: Write a gem description

-%GEM_MODULE% is part of the [SchemaPlus](https://github.com/SchemaPlus/) family of Ruby on Rails extension gems.
+%GEM_MODULE% is part of the [SchemaPlus](https://github.com/SchemaPlus/) family of Ruby on Rails ActiveRecord extension gems.

 ## Installation